Liverpool South Parkway railway station: Future

 Proposals for High Speed 2 raise the possibility of London trains calling at Liverpool South Parkway.
 This could be as part of the new high speed service to Liverpool or as part of a revised stopping pattern on the existing West Coast Main Line service.

 Airport tram-train proposal

 In August 2009, it was reported that a new tram-train link to Liverpool John Lennon Airport and a link to Kings Dock from the east of the city had been proposed.
 At Liverpool South Parkway, the tram-train would leave the existing railway line and seamlessly transfer to a new tramway.
 This project was referenced again in November 2016 in Merseytravel's Rail Development and Delivery presentation as a "top rail project".
 During the presentation, Merseytravel's Senior Head of Service Operations revealed that there were no immediate plans to develop the rail link and its feasibility depended on the airport's passenger numbers increasing.

-Accidents and incidents

-On 6 October 2017 a train derailed near the station.
-The incident occurred at low speed while not in passenger service.
-There were no injuries.